JensJoschi/ball_game/README.md

 ![UML overview](doc/game.png)

 **Inputs to Game**
-The game requires controller settings and options upon startup.
+The game (GameImpl in the code) requires controller settings and options upon startup.
 These structs are passed by value (options currently as const ref) and moved to the appropriate object (zero-copy transfer); the inputSettings struct is decomposed and the variant resolved in the process.The settings end up in the Controller class, with general settings in the base Controller and specific settings in the appropriate derived class (AI/PlayerKB/PlayerMouse).
 The Controller classes are used to store/cue movement commands (see below).

 **Visibility and collision**
 The PhysicalObject has a shape which is used for displaying and calculating collisions with other shapes.
 GameState tracks the identity of all objects that are currently in the game.